Coronavirus: A Human Crisis That Should Trigger Chinese Policy Put

 One risk going into 2020 was the possibility that the Chinese government would reverse course and cut, if not eliminate, its stimulus programs.
 It is now highly unlikely that we will see a sudden stop to the monetary, fiscal and regulatory stimulus that has helped drive the Chinese recovery since mid-2019.

 The importance of public health in China has materially raised the bar for the central, provincial and local governments to effectively manage the acute effects of the epidemic.
 While laws technically hold the local government accountable, President Xi and the central government exercise centralised power and we expect them to mobilise government resources to limit the economic fallout.

-Figure 1: Chinese Fiscal and Monetary Policy Settings Have Been One Directional
+Figure 1: Chines Fiscal and Monetary Policy Settings Have Been One Directional